-If necessary, contact your Administrator to make sure the following requirements are satisfied:
+If needed, reach out to your Administrator to ensure the following requirements are met.

+Compatibility requirements

+• If you use OpenShift, check that the version of the installed OpenShift Container Platform is exactly as listed in Software Support Matrix for OpenShift.

+Required accesses

+- If Cloudera AI needs access to a database on the Cloudera Base on premises cluster, then the user must be authenticated using Kerberos and must have Ranger policies set up to allow read/write operations to the default (or other specified) database. - Ensure that Kerberos is enabled for all services in the cluster.
+Custom Kerberos principals are not supported currently.
+For more information, see Authenticating Hue users with Kerberos. - Cloudera AI assumes it has cluster-admin privileges on the cluster. - If external NFS is used, the NFS directory and assumed permissions must be those of the cdsw user.
+For details see Using an External NFS Server. - If you intend to access a workbench over https, see Deploying a Cloudera AI Workbench with support for TLS.

+Requirements for functioning

-- 1. If you use OpenShift, check that the version of the installed OpenShift Container Platform is exactly as listed in Software Support Matrix for OpenShift. - 2.
-Cloudera AI assumes it has cluster-admin privileges on the cluster. - 3.
-Storage requirements: - a.
-For persistent volume block storage per Cloudera AI Workbench: 600 GB minimum and 4.5 TB is recommended. - b.
-1 TB of external NFS space is recommended per workbench (depending on user files).
-If embedded NFS is used, 1 TB per workbench in addition to the 600 GB minimum, or 4.5 TB is the recommended block storage space. - c.
-Access to NFS storage is routable from all pods running in the cluster. - d.
-For monitoring, the recommended volume size is 60 GB. - 4.
-On OpenShift Container Platform, CephFS is used as the underlying storage provisioner for any new internal workbench on Cloudera on premises 1.5.x.
-A storage class named ocs-storagecluster-cephfs with csi driver set to openshift-storage.cephfs.csi.ceph.com must exist in the cluster for new internal workbenches to get provisioned. - 5.
-A block storage class must be marked as default in the cluster.
+- On OpenShift Container Platform, CephFS is used as the underlying storage provisioner for any new internal workbench on Cloudera on premises 1.5.x.
+A storage class named ocs-storagecluster-cephfs with csi driver set to openshift-storage.cephfs.csi.ceph.com must exist in the cluster for new internal workbenches to get provisioned. - A block storage class must be marked as default in the cluster.
 This may be rook-ceph-block, Portworx, or another storage system.
+Confirm the storage class by listing the storage classes (run oc get sc) in the cluster, and check that one of them is marked default.

+DNS-related requirements

-Confirm the storage class by listing the storage classes (run oc get sc) in the cluster, and check that one of them is marked default. - 6.
-If external NFS is used, the NFS directory and assumed permissions must be those of the cdsw user.
-For details see Using an External NFS Server in the Related information section. - 7.
-If Cloudera AI needs access to a database on the Cloudera Base on premises cluster, then the user must be authenticated using Kerberos and must have Ranger policies set up to allow read/write operations to the default (or other specified) database. - 8.
-Ensure that Kerberos is enabled for all services in the cluster.
-Custom Kerberos principals are not currently supported.
-For more information, see Authenticating Hue users with Kerberos. - 9.
-Forward and reverse DNS must be working. - 10.
-DNS lookups to sub-domains and the Cloudera AI Workbench itself shall work properly. - 11.
-In DNS, wildcard subdomains (such as .cml.yourcompany.com) must be set to resolve to the master domain (such as cml.yourcompany.com).
+- Forward and reverse DNS must be working. - DNS lookups to sub-domains and the Cloudera AI Workbench itself shall work properly. - In DNS, wildcard subdomains (such as .cml.yourcompany.com) must be set to resolve to the master domain (such as cml.yourcompany.com).
 The TLS certificate (if TLS is used) must also include the wildcard subdomains.
-When a session or job is started, an engine is created for it, and the engine is assigned to a random, unique subdomain. - 12.
-The external load balancer server timeout needs to be set to 5 min.
+When a session or job is started, an engine is created for it, and the engine is assigned to a random, unique subdomain.

+Configuration requirements

+- The external load balancer server timeout needs to be set to 5 min.
 Without this, creating a project in a Cloudera AI Workbench with git clone or with the API may result in API timeout errors.
-For workarounds, see Known Issue DSE-11837. - 13.
-If you intend to access a workbench over https, see Deploy a Cloudera AI Workbench with Support for TLS. - 14.
-For non-TLS Cloudera AI Workbench, websockets need to be allowed for port 80 on the external load balancer. - 15.
-Only a TLS-enabled custom Docker Registry is supported.
+For workarounds, see Known Issue DSE-11837. - For non-TLS Cloudera AI Workbench, websockets need to be allowed for port 80 on the external load balancer. - Only a TLS-enabled custom Docker Registry is supported.
 Ensure that you use a TLS certificate to secure the custom Docker Registry.
-The TLS certificate can be self-signed, or signed by a private or public trusted Certificate Authority (CA).

-- 16. On OpenShift, due to a Red Hat issue with OpenShift Container Platform 4.3.x, the image registry cluster operator configuration must be set to Managed. - 17.
-Check if storage is set up in the cluster image registry operator.
+The TLS certificate can be self-signed, or signed by a private or public trusted Certificate Authority (CA). - On OpenShift, due to a Red Hat issue with OpenShift Container Platform 4.3.x, the image registry cluster operator configuration must be set to Managed. - Check if storage is set up in the cluster image registry operator.
 See Known Issues DSE-12778 for further information.